 Excessive use of force is when armed guards unleash an overwhelming firepower to a perceived threat or a skiff which is still in the process of identifying as a threat.

 The amount of force to be applied must be proportional to the level of threat and be just enough to thwart an attack.

 Even with heated debates regarding Privately Contracted Armed Security Personnel (PCASP) on board merchant vessels, there is no doubt that pirate attacks declined over the years.

 Following the ISPS Code has its limitations.
-Shipowners were still losing ships, cargo and crew against pirates.
-Best management procedures were not 100% effective in deterring pirate attack and boarding.
+Shipowners were still losing ships, cargo, and crew against pirates.
+Best management procedures were not 100% effective in deterring pirate attacks and boarding.

 Thus, shipowners explore new approach to combat the growing threat.
 Flag states who prohibit the use of armed guards found themselves losing registered vessels as shipowners transfer to pro PCASP registries.

 To highlight the impact of armed security personnel on board, statistics show that pirates were not able to board vessels protected with armed guards.